marcusgia2505/classsExGameInstructions/docs/Elements.rst

 The start button can be configured according to the needs.

+button label
-* Name: You can name the button (e.g. Start Trade).
+	You can name the button (e.g. Start Trade). feature
-* Feature: Instead of starting the current stage, you can also use the start button to jump to different stages.
+	Instead of starting the current stage, you can also use the start button to jump to different stages. confirmation message
-* Confirmation message: you can set if a pop-up should appear after clicking to confirm the action.
+	You can set if a pop-up should appear after clicking to confirm the action. count
-* Count: You can set the counter which appears after the start button is clicked.
+	You can set the counter which appears after the start button is clicked.
 It can count decisions (also by role, treatment or group if set).

 Automatic Start
 ---------------